St. Helena couple alarmed at PG&E plan to build tower in their backyard

 The 12-mile-long transmission line only passes over backyards for 800 feet, and the Hagues say it would be safer to underground the line within that short span.

-The Hagues were scheduled to meet with PG&E again on Wednesday after the Star’s deadline.
+The Hagues were scheduled to meet with PG&E again.
 The Hagues and their neighbors have built a website, hudsonavenue.org, with information, documents, and links to contact elected officials.

-A PG&E spokesperson did not provide comment in time for the Star’s deadline.